Special Elections: Is There a Better Way?

 - Re-set the terms of all elected offices of any type, from city all the way through federal, so that the expiry dates coincide with regularly scheduled primary or general elections (to effectively prevent the above from being an issue)

-- Disallow retirement prior to the expiry of the current term of office (unless for serious health reasons)
+- Disallow retirement prior to the expiry of the current term of office (unless for serious health reasons or legal transgressions)

-- Fill sudden, unexpected vacancies by temporary appointment by consensus of the ranking body of the jurisdiction affected (mayor; board of supervisors; governor, etc)
+- Fill sudden, unexpected vacancies with a temporary appointment by consensus of the ranking body of the jurisdiction affected (mayor; board of supervisors; governor, etc)

 Yes, there would be some immediate effects, in that some officials would have their normal terms shortened, others lengthened by a few months, in order to sync up with the regular elections.
 It should not make a big difference in the scheme of things as a whole.